 Producing a compendium on U.S. health care systems

-The Coordinating Center is creating a compendium that will enable users to access health system data and information about practices for achieving evidence-based and patient-centered care.
-The compendium will be a valuable resource for those interested in (1) understanding the characteristics of health systems, (2) comparing and contrasting the performance of different health systems, and (3) examining the performance improvement approaches of various health systems.
+The Coordinating Center created a compendium that enables users to access health system data and information about practices for achieving evidence-based and patient-centered care.
+The compendium is a valuable resource for those interested in (1) understanding the characteristics of health systems, (2) comparing and contrasting the performance of different health systems, and (3) examining the performance improvement approaches of various health systems.

-The compendium will include a data library that links descriptive statistics collected by the Centers of Excellence and the Coordinating Center.
-These data resources will provide tools that allow users to identify characteristics of diverse established health systems; make comparisons across systems and communities; and graphically depict key health system characteristics and other environmental factors that may contribute to higher quality care.
-Thus, it will provide potential users with both high-level “snapshots” and “deep dives” into the evolution of health systems in the United States to help stakeholders promote higher-value care.
+The compendium includes a data library that links descriptive statistics collected by the Centers of Excellence and the Coordinating Center.
+These data resources provide tools that allow users to identify characteristics of diverse established health systems; make comparisons across systems and communities; and graphically depict key health system characteristics and other environmental factors that may contribute to higher quality care.
+Thus, it provides potential users with both high-level “snapshots” and “deep dives” into the evolution of health systems in the United States to help stakeholders promote higher-value care.

 Visit the Comparative Health System Performance Initiative website to learn more about this work and access the Compendium.